dgaydukov/cert-ocpjp11/files/ocpjp11.md

 Method reference works a little bit different from lambda.
-It creates reference of the current object (if we change object, method would be called for old value) lambda - just wrap(delay) object invocation (so if we change object, method would be called on new object) **Pay attention, since str is static variable we can change it freely (only local variables must be final or effectively final in order to participate in lambda)
+It creates reference of the current object (if we change object, method would be called for old value) lambda - just wrap(delay) object invocation (so if we change object, method would be called on new object) Notice that since str is static variable we can change it freely (only local variables must be final or effectively final in order to participate in lambda)
 ```java
 import java.util.function.Supplier;